replane-dev/replane-javascript/README.md

 ## Why it exists

 You just need: given a token + config name -> get the value.
-This package does only that, well:
+This package does only that:

 - Works in ESM and CJS (dual build)
 - Zero runtime deps (uses native `fetch` — bring a polyfill if your runtime lacks it)
 - Tiny bundle footprint
 - Strong TypeScript types
-- Resilient to server errors (returns your fallback and logs)

 ## Installation